 Paul’s tomato, ginger and chilli jam

-Leonard Cheshire is one of the National Garden Scheme’s gardens and health charities – receiving a donation of £120,000 in 2018 to develop sensory gardens and horticultural volunteering projects for disabled people across the UK.
-Leonard Cheshire supports individuals to live, learn and work as independently as they choose, whatever their ability – and the charity’s Bells Piece service is a wonderful example of this.
+Leonard Cheshire was one of the National Garden Scheme’s gardens and health charities – receiving a donation of £120,000 in 2018 to develop sensory gardens and horticultural volunteering projects for disabled people across the UK.
+Leonard Cheshire supports individuals to live, learn and work as independently as they choose, whatever their ability.

 Angela Wilson, team leader and key member of the horticultural team at Bells Piece said “One of Paul’s favourite things to do in horticulture sessions is sowing.
 He is a perfectionist when it comes to sowing and really takes pride in his finished trays.
 Although, the real joy is when the seed germinates and he gets to plant what he has sown in his vegetable plot”.